FAQ About GCA

 When can we apply?

 Applications are accepted on an ongoing basis during the school year and the summer.
-Applications for our JK and Kindergarten programs open up in September for the following school year.
+To apply, please click here.

 Do you offer tours?